 The fourth floor displays a collection of Buddha images and other Buddhist sculpture in many different ages and styles.
 The long cabinet near the south wall has nothing of ascetic value but holds many rarely seen postures.

-The wall murals are a biography of the current abbot (The two large pictures in the room are of him too.) and have scenes of him going to school, working his family farm, visiting Germany, and building Phra Mahathat Kaen Nakhon stupa.
+The wall murals are a biography of the former abbot, Phra Tama Wisut Tajan, (The two large pictures in the room are of him too.) and have scenes of him going to school, working his family farm, visiting Germany, and building Phra Mahathat Kaen Nakhon stupa.

 The painted windows and doors depict the daily Buddhas, the gods of directions and planets, and the animals associated with the directions in Isan culture.

 The fifth floor holds some of the belongings (like dishes and books) of Luang Pu Phraku Palad Budsaba Sumno, Wat Nong Wang’s fifth abbot.
 (His picture is on the bed with the typewriters.)
-The big photo next to the coffin is not him, but rather Luang Pu Maa Yanwaro from Roi Et, a close friend of the present abbot.
+The big photo next to the coffin is not him, but rather Luang Pu Maa Yanwaro from Roi Et, a close friend of the previous abbot, Phra Tama Wisut Tajan.
 He once did some sort of personal long-life ceremony here and so the coffin remains.

 The wall murals show Isan proverbs and the carved wooden windows and doors depict many stories from the Buddha’s life, including Angulimala and Devadatta trying to kill him.

-The sixth floor has bronze statues of monks who were some of the current abbot’s teachers.
+The sixth floor has bronze statues of monks who were some of Phra Tama Wisut Tajan’s (the previous abbot) teachers.
 His statue is at the end of the line, separated from the others by the wooden Vishnu statue.

-The carved wooden windows and doors depict more stories from the Buddha’s life, including his birth and the Great Renunciation, the beginning of his quest to find the way to end suffering.
+The carved wooden windows and doors depict more stories from the Buddha’s life, including his birth, Great Renunciation (the beginning of his quest to find the way to end suffering), and enlightenment.

 The seventh floor features a small Buddhai shrine.
 There’s also a bronze bell and a beautiful new carved wooden tripitaka cabinet.

-The carved wooden windows and doors tell the Mahanipata Jataka tales, the last ten lives of the Bodhisatta (the Buddha-to-be) before he was born as Prince Siddhartha and was able to reach enlightenment.
+The carved wooden windows and doors tell the Mahanipata Jataka tales, the last ten lives of the Bodhisatta (the Buddha-to-be) before he was born as Prince Siddhattha and was able to reach enlightenment.